 - The Ten Essentials (we always have these while hiking with our couples)

-We carry a travel dopp kit when packing for your elopement with lots of tiny things that couples have needed over the years.
-Everything from extra bandaids, a tiny mirror for touch ups, and dry shampoo.
-We love our little kit as a way to be prepared for most circumstances.
-However, this blog post is more about the “big picture” and things that you can bring to be more comfortable.
+I’ll be sure to tell you in advance specific items you may need to be comfortable and safe on the trail with me!
+I come prepared with a few extra items that have helped.
+I even have a travel dopp kit when packing for your elopement with lots of tiny things that couples have needed over the years.
+Everything from extra bandaids, a tiny mirror for touch-ups, and even dry shampoo.
+I love our little kit as a way to be prepared for most circumstances.
+However, this blog post is more about the “big picture” and things that you can bring to be more comfortable too.

-We require every couple to come prepared with high traction hiking boots.
-Even if you’re eloping somewhere where we won’t be hiking far, you could easily slip while crossing logs or standing up on a boulder.
-It’s also one of the comfiest ways to spend the day exploring, but that’s just our biased opinion. (: Hiking boots look great with dresses and suits!
-Do not bring tennis shoes, cowboy/work boots, or anything that isn’t meant specifically for hiking (this goes for guests too) — we want you to first and foremost be safe.
-We’d hate for you to roll your ankle on your big day!
+I require every couple to come prepared with high-traction hiking boots or trail runners.
+Even if you’re eloping somewhere where we won’t be hiking far.
+You could easily slip while crossing logs or standing up on a boulder.
+It’s also one of the comfiest ways to spend the day exploring 🙂 Hiking boots look great with dresses and suits!
+Do not bring tennis shoes, cowboy/work boots, or anything that isn’t meant specifically for hiking.
+My main priority is keeping you from falling and getting hurt.
+I would hate for you to roll your ankle on your big day!

 When packing for your elopement, you can bring dress shoes with you.
-But most of our couples opt to stay in their hiking boots all day.
-Chacos or Tevas are acceptable for some hikes, but we’ll let ya know otherwise.
+But most of my couples opt to stay in their hiking boots all day.
+Chacos or Tevas are acceptable for some hikes but I will let ya know otherwise.

 Danner Men’s 600 Boots – Same boot for men.